 community & Postsecondary partnerships...

-Partnerships will be vital to sustain our S.T.E.A.M. initiative.
+Partnerships will be vital to sustain our S.T.E.M. initiative.
 The key to establishing and building such relationships is to provide as many touch points as possible between the school and its community partners.
-Mentoring and mutually beneficial exchanges also provide opportunities for our students to experience S.T.E.A.M. related careers and to personally reap the rewards of volunteerism and service.
+Mentoring and mutually beneficial exchanges also provide opportunities for our students to experience S.T.E.M. related careers and to personally reap the rewards of volunteerism and service.

 As the only public middle school that serves the City of Cleveland we have a wealth of expertise to call upon.
 Our students are part of the larger community and it is through their parents and extended families that our reach is extended and strengthened.